 According to Mario Rubio, the language lunge sounded more like Portuguese.

-- He made a fool of himself condemning Trump’s All-Out Grandiose Brag-Til-You-Can’t-Brag-Anymore Wholly-Admitted Everyone-Knows-It White Supremacy.
+- He condemned Trump’s All-Out Grandiose Wholly-Admitted Everyone-Knows-It White Supremacy.
+Including what the President said about rats (not people).
 And The Donald’s a killer:

 One of the lessons in my faith is that you reap what you sow.